-- An implementation that supports the BIER attribute MUST support a policy to enable or disable the creation of the BIER attribute and its attachment to specific BGP routes. - An implementation MAY disable the creation of the BIER attribute unless explicitly configured to do so otherwise. - A BGP speaker MUST only attach the locally created BIER attribute to a BGP UPDATE message in which at least one of its routable addresses (e.g., a loopback address) is contained in the NLRI. - The routable address contained in the NLRI is RECOMMENDED to be the one used for establishing BGP sessions.
+- An implementation that supports the BIER attribute MUST support a policy to enable or disable the creation of the BIER attribute and its attachment to specific BGP routes. - An implementation MAY disable the creation of the BIER attribute unless explicitly configured to do so otherwise. - A BGP speaker MUST only attach the locally created BIER attribute to a BGP UPDATE message in which at least one of its BFR-prefixes is contained in the NLRI.